nishant-sachdeva/Operating-Systems-Work/ass5/blog.md

 9'33 pm : Getpinfo seems to be working fine atm , so here's what we will look to do , spend 10 mins and try to fix the part where the run time seems to be going all wron

 9'33 pm : Getpinfo seems to be working fine atm , so here's what we will look to do , spend 10 mins and try to fix the part where the run time seems to be going all wrong.
 So , over and back it is, so let's see what happens

+10'53 pm : the first task is done. so some relief is there. now , i will get to work with the remaining tasks